-This is followed by a discussion about the distribution of the benefits in section 6.3 and consideration of equity issues associated with the distribution of costs and benefits between parties in section 6.4.
+This is followed by a discussion about the distribution of the benefits in section 6.2 and consideration of equity issues associated with the distribution of costs and benefits between parties in section 6.3.

-6.2 Cost-Benefit Analysis
+6.1 Cost-Benefit Analysis

 The Authority has undertaken a CBA of the SUPP to the society as a whole, which in this case refers to Western Australia.
 However, it should be noted that the costs and benefits of each SUPP project are likely to vary.
-For example, it is more expensive to place cables underground in areas with limestone rocks than areas with sandy soils and the value of amenity benefits is greater in areas where residents have ocean or river views.
+For example, it is more expensive to place cables underground in areas with limestone rocks than areas with sandy soils and the value of amenity benefits is greater in areas where residents have views.